Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 ### Set up deployment environment

-Create a new or update an existing environment to use the WIF connection.
+Create a new or updated environment to use the WIF connection.

 When you set your environment connection to the WIF configuration, you will then see two fields appear under the Deployment credentials section:
 - **Workload pool provider path:** This field is required for all WIF configurations.